pustotnik/zenmake/docs/buildconf-taskparams.rst

         link will point to this path.
 Also it must be relative to the :ref:`startdir<buildconf-startdir>` or an absolute path.

-        You can use any :ref:`dynamic substitution<buildconf-substitutions-dynamic>` variable here.
+        You can use any :ref:`built-in substitution<buildconf-substitutions-builtin>` variable here.
     :dst:
         If ``do`` is ``copy`` then it must be a path to a directory.